kspecie/fundManagementApp/README.md

 4. **Set up PostgreSQL database**

    - Create a database named `titanbay_database`
    - Update `.env` with your database credentials (update the password) and update DB_HOST to 'localhost'.
+Make sure to update the DATABASE_URL too.

 5. **Run database setup**